AO-Design-Inc/featherWebsite-2.0/src/routes/blog/posts/1-mandel.md

 The Mandelbrot Set is stunning.
 We highly recommend getting lost in its beauty using our rendering website ([https://mandelbrot-ascript.vercel.app/](https://mandelbrot-ascript.vercel.app/)).
 Click to zoom and Shift + Click to zoom out.

-The Mandelbrot Set is stunning.
-We highly recommend getting lost in its beauty using our rendering website ([https://mandelbrot-ascript.vercel.app/](https://mandelbrot-ascript.vercel.app/)).
-Click to zoom and Shift + Click to zoom out.

 ## Benchmark Structure

 [The benchmarking site](https://js-wasm-mandelbrot-benchmark-3.vercel.app/) is designed to display each iteration we developed with a rough estimate for performance measured in milliseconds.
 For each version, a function was written to perform the Mandelbrot calculations and return a JavaScript ImageData object that could be easily put on the Canvas.
 Once the user selects a version from the drop down menu, the corresponding function is called.
 Since the functions can take some time to complete, they are called from a Web-worker to prevent the main thread from freezing while the function runs.
 The performance is calculated using `performance.now()` calls before and after the function call that returns the ImageData object.